mikaelweill/documenso/voice-signature.md

    - Verify text scaling and positioning is consistent across different field sizes
    - Test with different PDF viewers to ensure compatibility

+5. **Verify Voice Enrollment** (New):
+   To verify voice enrollment during signup:
+   - Complete the signup process with voice enrollment
+   - Check that the enrollment data is properly stored
+   - Verify that the recorded audio/video meets quality standards
+   - Test the flow on devices with and without cameras
+   - Ensure fallback mechanisms work correctly

 ## Looking Forward

-With the foundation for voice signatures now complete and reliability issues addressed, the next phase will focus on:
+With the foundation for voice signatures now complete and voice enrollment added to the signup flow, the next phase will focus on:

-1. Enhancing the user experience with voice playback in the document viewer
-2. Implementing speaker verification with voice enrollment
+1. Implementing voice pattern analysis for speaker verification
-3. Adding content verification against expected phrases
+2. Adding content verification against expected phrases
-4. Ensuring voice signatures are properly secured and authenticated
+3. Enhancing the security of voice data storage and transmission
+4. Improving the user experience across different devices and scenarios

 The dual verification approach (content + speaker) will position Documenso's voice signature feature as a highly secure and reliable method for document signing.
-The implementation of voice signatures in the PDF output completes the basic end-to-end flow, allowing users to sign with their voice and have that signature represented in the final document.
+With the addition of voice enrollment during signup, we're now building the foundation for robust speaker verification that will further enhance the security of the signing process.